Polymicrogyria: Neuropathological techniques

 Gross examination exposes a pattern of many small gyri clumped together, which causes an irregularity in the brain surface.
 The cerebral cortex, which in normal patients is six cell layers thick, is also thinned.
 As mentioned prior, the MRI of an affected patient shows what appears to be a thickening of the cerebral cortex because of the tiny folds that aggregate causing a more dense appearance.
 However, gross analysis shows that an affected patient can have as few as one to all six of these layers missing.

 Treatment

 The PMG malformation cannot be reversed, but the symptoms can be treated.
 The removal of affected areas through hemispherectomy has been used in some cases to reduce the amount a seizure activity.
 Few patients are candidates for surgery.
 The global developmental delay that affects 94% can also be mitigated in some patients with occupational, physical, and speech therapies.
 The important aspect to realize is PMG affects each patient differently and treatment options and mitigation techniques will vary.
-Many services are available to help, most children's hospitals can direct caregivers guidance where to get the information they need to seek assistance.